onap/policy-parent/docs/clamp/acm/acm-architecture.rst

 is preserved in the Instantiated Automation Composition inventory in the database.
-When the user requests an operation such as an undeploy, deploy, lock, or an unlock on a Automation Composition Instance, the ACM runtime broadcasts the request to participants over DMaaP/Kafka and saves details of the request to the database.
+When the user requests an operation such as an undeploy, deploy, lock, or an unlock on a Automation Composition Instance, the ACM runtime broadcasts the request to participants over Kafka and saves details of the request to the database.
 The ACM runtime does not directly wait for responses to requests.

-When a request is broadcast on DMaaP/Kafka, the request is asynchronously picked up by participants of the types required for the Automation Composition Instance and those participants manage the life cycle of its automation composition elements.
-Periodically, each participant reports back on the status of operations it has picked up for the Automation Composition Elements it controls, together with statistics on the Automation Composition Elements over DMaaP/Kafka.
+When a request is broadcast on Kafka, the request is asynchronously picked up by participants of the types required for the Automation Composition Instance and those participants manage the life cycle of its automation composition elements.
+Periodically, each participant reports back on the status of operations it has picked up for the Automation Composition Elements it controls, together with statistics on the Automation Composition Elements over Kafka.
 On reception of these participant messages, the ACM runtime stores this information to its database.

 The participant to use on a automation composition can be selected from the registered participants